boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-in-azure-app-service/recommendations.md

  </tr>
  </table>

- > **NOTE:**  Also, you can use the above-recommended configuration Azure App service plan for the low traffic production servers.
+ > **NOTE:**  You can also use the above-recommended configuration Azure App service plan for low traffic production servers.

-The Premium service plan can be used in the high traffic and large data processing production environment.
-For more information about the Premium service plan, refer to this [App service plans](https://azure.microsoft.com/en-in/pricing/details/app-service/windows/).
+For high traffic and large data processing production environments, the Premium service plan is recommended.
+For more information about the Premium service plan, refer to the [App service plans](https://azure.microsoft.com/en-in/pricing/details/app-service/windows/).

 ## Recommended specifications for production environment